fromage-fraser/dd-gui/README.md

   clickable navigation compass.
 The compass includes `EQ` for equipment and `SCAN` for scanning.
 Movement buttons briefly highlight their borders while leaving the black cell background unchanged.
-For mapped rooms, movement checks Mudlet's door status before sending: a locked exit sends `unlock`, `open`, then the movement command; a closed exit sends `open`, then the movement command.
-If the room or door state is unavailable, it sends the normal movement command.
+For mapped rooms, movement parses the current MUD `[Exits: ...]` line before sending: plain exits are open, `(direction)` is closed, and `[direction]` is locked.
+A locked exit sends `unlock`, `open`, then the movement command; a closed exit sends `open`, then the movement command.
+The parsed state is kept per room, with Mudlet mapper door data as a fallback when no current Exits line is available.
+If neither source has a state, it sends the normal movement command.

 The GUI refreshes these views from the latest GMCP snapshot after login and reconnect.
 If a manual rebuild is needed, run `lua bootstrap()` in Mudlet.